stitchdata/docs/_integration-schemas/snapchat-ads/v1/product_catalogs.md

   - name: "updated_at"
     type: "date-time"
-    description: "latest Date and time at which the catalog was updated"
+    description: "Latest date and time at which the catalog was updated"
+    replication-key: true

   - name: "created_at"
     type: "date-time"